August 30, 2020

 This is another major problem with feeding grains to your fur baby.
 Most, if not all, of the brands that feature grain ingredients often use highly processed grains, whether they be rice, oats, or even wheat.
 This poor quality diet affects the dog’s health in many ways.

 One of the biggest problems, as we have already discussed, is that these calories contribute to the dog being overweight.
+My Dog Reviews mentions that dogs are biologically designed to eat meat and fats.
 The highly processed grains also often lack very important nutrients including vitamins, minerals, and most importantly, fiber.
 This essentially makes the grains nothing more than empty, fattening ingredients for the dog to consume at their own peril.

 Doggy bad breath is definitely not fun to live with as a dog owner.
 It is often due to dental issues like cavities, plaque accumulation, or gum disease.
 However, it could also be due to the diet and gut health in general, in which case grain-heavy dog food and treats are most commonly the cause.